Survival Prediction of Brain Cancer with Incomplete Radiology, Pathology, Genomics, and Demographic Data: Introduction

-However, the above studies only utilized the comprehensive radiology, pathology, genomics, and demographic data as a "complete data" setting (all modalities are available for every patient).
-However, the complete data are not always guaranteed in routine practice patients (Fig.~\ref{fig1:Problem Definition}).
-Discarding patient data with missing modalities (1) extremely aggravates the data scarcity problem of medical applications and increase the risk of overfitting~\cite{bach2017breaking}, and (2) limits the usage of the model trained by complete modalities in the inference phase because the prediction for data with complete modalities cannot be guaranteed.
+However, the above studies only utilized the comprehensive radiology, pathology, genomic, and demographic data as a "complete data" setting (all modalities are available for every patient).
+However, complete data are not always guaranteed in routine practice patients (Fig.~\ref{fig1:Problem Definition}).
+Discarding patient data with missing modalities (1) extremely aggravates the data scarcity problem of medical applications and increases the risk of overfitting~\cite{bach2017breaking}, and (2) limits the usage of the model trained by complete modalities in the inference phase because the prediction for data with complete modalities cannot be guaranteed.
 Cheerla et al~\cite{cheerla2019deep}. used modality dropout to improve pan-cancer classification when the dataset had missing modalities.
-Ghosal et al~\cite{ghosal2021g}. reconstructed uni-modal features from the multi-modal representation to force the fusion model to keep all information of uni-modalities.
-However, these methods did not leverage the available modalities for the modality missing problem, and they did not thoroughly compare the model performance when the training and testing data with and without modality missing, respectively.
+Ghosal et al~\cite{ghosal2021g}. reconstructed uni-modal features from the multi-modal representation to force the fusion model to keep all the information of uni-modalities.
+However, these methods did not leverage the available modalities for the modality missing problem, and they did not thoroughly compare the model performance between the training and testing data with and without modality missing, respectively.

-Therefore, there are still open questions on how to effectively learn from the incomplete radiological, pathological, genomic, and demographic data (e.g., one or more modalities might not be collected for a patient) (Fig.~\ref{fig2:Questions}).
-Specifically, 1) \textit {would more training data with incomplete modalities enhance the accuracy of prognosis prediction?} 2) \textit {How can we effectively utilize the pre-trained feature extractors?} 3) \textit {Which training strategy should we use, end-to-end or two-stage?} 4) \textit {How should we fuse the multi-modal information under the missing data scenarios?}
+Therefore, there are still open questions on how to effectively learn from incomplete radiology, pathology, genomic, and demographic data (e.g., one or more modalities might not be collected for a patient) (Fig.~\ref{fig2:Questions}).
+Specifically, 1) \textit {Would more training data with incomplete modalities enhance the accuracy of prognosis prediction?} 2) \textit {How can we effectively utilize the pre-trained feature extractors?} 3) \textit {Which training strategy should we use, end-to-end or two-stage?} 4) \textit {How should we fuse the multi-modal information under the missing data scenarios?}

-In this paper, we propose an optimal multi-modal learning with missing data (MMD) pipeline while addressing the above four key questions with comprehensive experimental analyses.
+In this paper, we propose an effective multi-modal learning with missing data (MMD) pipeline while addressing the above four key questions with comprehensive experimental analyses.
 The contribution of this paper is three-fold:

-$\bullet$ The proposed MMD method is optimized for using any combinations of available data as a two-stage plug-and-play design with high computational efficiency.
+$\bullet$ The proposed MMD method is designed for using any combinations of available data as a two-stage plug-and-play method with computational efficiency.